billxby/ISEF-ML-wildfires-risk-prediction-in-quebec/README.txt

 5. /models
 This folder contains the models that I have trained using K-fold cross validation pickled (models are from scikit-learn library)
+A pickled variable is a variable from a python saved into a file, which can be loaded into any other python code as long as the python and libraries/package versions are the same.
 The subfolders are Base (Base model) and Temporal (Temporal model) Each of the subfolders have sub-subfolders.
 The folder `50 50` is the k-fold cross validation done on 50-50 split (50% igntion points, 50% no fire).
 The `Splits` folder contains the testing of different training data splits to determine the split generating the highest